 Spinning around Gordie throws the last two knives in his hands at the robber furthest from him, one in the right shoulder blade and one in the right thigh.
 The man is facing away from Gordie, so both blades hit him from behind.
 He doesn’t know what hit him, only that it hurts a lot.
 He screams in pain while he stumbles.

 Turning back to the bandit closest to him Gordie is quick to move to him.
-He draws the knife from the man’s hand with his left hand and presses it to the man’s throat.
+He draws the knife from the man’s hand with his left hand and he presses it to the man’s throat.
 The man goes still.
 Reaching inside the man’s coat Gordie draws his pistol.
-He slips off the safety, and aims it across the room at the other two bandits while using only one hand.
+He slips off the safety as he aims it across the room at the other two bandits while using only one hand.